neomjs/neo/README.md

 <h2 id="getting-started">4.
 Getting Started</h2>
 Take a look at the <a href="./.github/GETTING_STARTED.md">Getting Started Guide</a>
 </br></br>
-There are 2 options:</br>
+There are 2 options:
-In case you want to create a Neo.mjs App (workspace), use:
+1. In case you want to create a Neo.mjs App (workspace), use
    > npx neo-app@latest

-In case you want to work on the Framework and your App in parallel, you can fork this repository and use
+2. In case you want to work on the Framework and your App in parallel, you can fork this repository and use
    > npm run create-app

    inside of it.

-1. You can easily move your app from the framework to a workspace or vice versa.
+* You can easily move your app from the framework to a workspace or vice versa.
-2. The CLI inside the framework and inside a workspace works the same.
+* The CLI inside the framework and inside a workspace works the same.

-Also take a look into the <a href="https://neomjs.com/dist/production/apps/portal/#/learn/Setup">Learning Section</a>
+Make sure to take a look into the <a href="https://neomjs.com/dist/production/apps/portal/#/learn/Setup">Learning Section</a>

 The most advanced tutorial to help you with getting up to speed is this one:</br>
 <a href="https://neomjs.com/dist/production/apps/portal/#/learn/Earthquakes">Earthquakes Tutorial</a>